 1 - Don't be afraid you'll make the money; hire someone immediately to assist you.

 2 - Make less money enjoy the kids.
 But I wouldn't make less money because I would hire that assistant immediately.
 Delegate, delegate, delegate.
-That's the difference between me and some realtors, they delegated immediately.

 3 - Don't worry, go home and say NO. If you can't do that contract don't do it.
-Say no. You don't have time.
+You don't have time.
 I didn't say no to anything, that was my problem.
 I would come home when the kids were asleep.
 I didn't even see them on the weekends, because I was selling new construction condos.
 I would rather make less money, and enjoy my life.
 I remember I was selling new construction showroom every Saturday and Sunday for the first seven years of my career and at one point I'm like: what am I doing?
 I wouldn't see the kids!
 Today I refuse business that's not convenient for me and my family.